EudyContreras/Chartastic/features.md

          * Glow at the top of the bar
          * Drawable at the top, middle or bottom of the bar
          * Othe options desired by the user
-   - [ ] The bars should support listen types of listeners
+   - [ ] The bars should support different types of listeners (Bar revealed, Bar selected, Bar hovererd, etc)
-   - [ ] The bars should be able to support ordering.
+   - [x] The bars should be able to support ordering.
 Ex: Highest to lowes, Highest in center, etc
    - [ ] Allow the bars to overlap in any direction (left to right or right to left)
    - [ ] A bar among all the bars should be highlightable with user specified high-lighting.
        * **Possible functionality:**